 Calling All Creators!

 The Web has always been a great place for creators.
-While Web1 allowed us to read content, the emergence of Web2 allowed creators to create their own content.
+While Web1 allowed us to read content, the emergence of Web2 allowed creators to create their content.
 Web3 allows creators to OWN their content.

 The NFT BOOM!

-This has started a new artistic movement that empowers artists by giving them full control and ownership of their work.
+This has started a new artistic movement that empowers artists by giving them complete control and ownership of their work.
 Not only that, but it also allows artists to communicate more directly with their fans and receive immediate feedback.

 The New Ways to Earn with Web3